Spine | Spina Bifida

-- Myelomeningoceles are treated with surgery: most often, this takes place after the baby is born but in some cases, surgeons may be able to access the fetus directly in the mother’s womb.
+- Myelomeningoceles are surgically treated after the baby is born but in some cases, surgeons may be able to repair this while the baby is still in the mother’s womb.

 Myelomeningocele is a form of spina bifida, which affects approximately 120-150 babies in Canada each year.
 It is a result of the spinal column failing to close early during fetal development, causing permanent damage to the baby’s spinal cord and nervous system.
-The spinal cord and the nerves that surround it push through the open vertebrae of the spine and protrude from the fetus’ back.
+The spinal cord and the nerves that surround are exposed through the open vertebrae of the spine.

-Babies with myelomeningocele may have varying degrees of disability affecting their lower limbs, their bladder function or their bowel function.
+Babies with myelomeningocele may have varying degrees of disability affecting their lower limbs and their bladder or bowel function.
 The degree of disability depends largely on the location of the spinal defect (with more disability seen with higher defects).
 Many individuals will require mobility supports such as leg braces, crutches or wheelchairs.
-More than 80 per cent of children with myelomeningocele will require a shunt to be placed to relieve the pressure that built up as a result of accumulation of fluid around the brain (called hydrocephalus).
-This shunt, called a ventriculoperitoneal shunt (VP shunt), must remain in place for an individual’s entire life, and may occasionally become blocked, causing further complications.
+More than 70% of children with myelomeningocele will require a shunt to be placed to relieve the pressure that builds up as a result of the accumulation of fluid around the brain (called hydrocephalus).
+This ventriculoperitoneal (VP) shunt, must remain in place for an individual’s entire life, and may occasionally become blocked, causing further complications and need to be replaced.
 Some affected children may have negative developmental and cognitive outcomes.
-A third of adults with myelomeningocele require substantial lifelong daily support.
+One-third of adults with myelomeningocele require substantial lifelong daily support.

-The Management of Myelomeningocele Study (MOMS), a groundbreaking trial published by Vanderbilt University, Children’s Hospital of Philadelphia and the University of California, San Francisco, in the New England Journal of Medicine in 2011, showed that, in babies who underwent the in-utero procedure:
+The Management of Myelomeningocele Study (MOMS), a groundbreaking trial published in the New England Journal of Medicine in 2011, showed that, in babies who underwent the in-utero procedure:

 - Brain malformations were reversed by one-third